 Helal Mohammed Khan

-Helal holds MSc degrees in Sociocultural Anthropology from University of Leuven (magna cum laude) and in Islamic & Middle Eastern Studies from University of Edinburgh.
-A graduate from Defence Services Command & Staff College, Helal also studied English literature and international relations in Bangladesh.
-He is a former British Chevening scholar and a Flanders Government Master Mind scholar.
+Helal earned an MSc in social & cultural anthropology from the University of Leuven and another in Islamic & Middle Eastern studies from the University of Edinburgh.
+He is a graduate of Defence Services Command & Staff College (Bangladesh) and holds a postgraduate diploma in international relations from the University of Dhaka.
+Helal is a former British Chevening scholar and a Flanders Government Master Mind scholar.

 Contact: 206 Corbett Family Hall, firstname.lastname@example.org